Arab Haitians

-Levantine Haitians (French: Levantine haïtiens; Haitian Creole: Ayisyen levantin) are Haitians of full or partial Levantine ancestry, including Levant-born immigrants to Haiti.
+Arab Haitians (French: haïtiens levantins; Haitian Creole: Ayisyen levantin) are Haitians of full or partial Arab ancestry, including Arab-born immigrants to Haiti.

 History

-The first Levantine immigrants to arrive in Haiti in the mid 19th century.
-During the time, Levantine business secnated by Italian immigrants.
+The first Levantine immigrants arrived in Haiti in the mid 19th century.
 Many of Levantines migrated to the countryside where they peddled and were very informal economically speaking.
 World War I, which took place when Lebanon was part of the Germany-allied Ottoman Empire, triggered a Lebanese migration to the Americas, with Haiti receiving a large number of Lebanese immigrants.
-Haiti received a score of Palestinian refugees during the 1948 Nakba.
-The country was estimated to have about between 500,000 and 1 million residents of Levantine heritage.
+Haiti also received a score of Palestinian refugees during the 1948 Nakba.